Xceptance/xlt-documentation/content/en/xlt/load-testing/Manual/450-test-suites.md

 }
 ```

 Note that the constructor of this class has two parameters.
 One of them is the search phrase the action has to know about.
 The other parameter is the previously performed action.
 To enable a flow, all the actions that will be used in page flows need to provide a constructor with a parameter representing the previous action.
 Without passing the previous action, each action would be stand-alone and behave as if you had just opened a new web browser.
-Normally, only the start action does so.
+Normally, only the starting action does so.

 You'll notice that the `postValidate()` method uses some of the predefined validators.
 XLT also offers a `StandardValidator` performing the most common validations in one go.
 This includes:
 * HTTP response code validation,